 What’s the Difference Between Live Streaming and VOD?

-Since live streaming records and delivers content in real-time, the technical setup is a bit more complex and the editing opportunities are lesser.
+Since live streaming records and delivers content in real-time, the technical setup is a bit more complex, and the editing opportunities are nearly non-existent.
 Since video on demand content is pre-recorded, there is a lot more flexibility for production and editing.

 There is also quite a bit more pressure for live streaming.
 After all, you can record a second take when you’re producing VOD content, but live streaming does not offer that luxury.

 Besides the main technical difference, video on demand and live streaming have different purposes and use cases.

 When it comes to live streaming and VOD, neither is inherently better or worse.
 However, one or the other is typically better for specific use cases.

 Let’s review the different use cases for each so you can get a better understanding of which is better for your specific needs.

 Since live streaming happens in real-time, it is great for situations that require live audience engagement.
 It’s also great for creating life-like experiences for people who are joining the event remotely.